Can You Negotiate With a Narcissist and Succeed?

 Strategy sessions are designed for those who are serious about their family law case, want to make informed and intelligent choices, and seek result-focused representation.

-We hope so and we hope this article provided you with information that will be helpful to you during the negotiation process.
+We hope you enjoyed this article and provided you with information that will be helpful to you during the negotiation process.

 They require thought and collaboration.
 That collaboration should be with an experienced and knowledgeable California divorce attorney, like those at our premier family law firm.